Rolayet/GWAS-GBD/README.md

 For the matched GBD conditions, attention scores were aggregated after the matching process.
 Scores assigned to level 4 causes were rolled up to their corresponding level 3 parent categories, ensuring that parent scores accurately reflect the total attention received by their associated causes.

-## 4. Investigating the aligned health conditions
+## 4. Merging the aligned health conditions

 ## A. Linking the dataset to their associated burden
 Link the matched diseases to their respective burden (e.g., DALYs) using Global Burden of Disease data by filtering based on the number of DALYs and comparing values between the years 1990 and 2021.